 Top the carrots with the spouts, mint, chillies and peanuts.
 Spoon over the remainder of the dressing.

-From the SE Asian Series
+browse some of the SE Asian recipes